Set up offline semantic search for your documentation without third-party cloud services or API keys.

 }

-Run docmd-search against any directory containing Markdown files:
+Run docmd-search against any directory containing Markdown or HTML files:

 docmd-search ./docs